 No. Galaxy gel polishes are never to be applied directly on the nail bed.
-To achieve better longevity of the product, it is necessary to firstly apply and cure gel polish base.
-In case of extremely thin and flexible nails, it is recommended to use Galaxy Rubber nail base.
+To achieve better product longevity, applying and curing the gel polish base is necessary.
+For fragile and flexible nails, it is recommended to use a Galaxy Rubber nail base.

 - Is it necessary to cleanse gel polish on the nail?

 It is not necessary to cleanse Galaxy gel polishes.
-After the last gel polish layer, apply gel polish Top Coat.
-In the case of using No Cleanse Top Coat, it is not necessary to cleanse the top coat.
-In every other case, cleanse is obligatory and it is recommended to use Galaxy Cleanser.
+After the last gel polish layer, apply the gel polish Top Coat.
+When using No Cleanse Top Coat, it is unnecessary to cleanse the top coat.
+In every other case, cleansing is obligatory, and it is recommended to use Galaxy Cleanser.

 - Why does gel polish get "crinkled" on the nail?

-This may occur with several shades, that are extremely pigmented, such as white, black, dark-green and dark-purple, due to following:
+This may occur with several shades that are highly pigmented, such as white, black, dark green and dark purple, due to the following:

 1. Base coat and gel polish are not compatible